 After your normal household recycling is collected, it goes through various hand and mechanical sorting processes to make it ready to be turned into new things.
-These processes are not designed to accept batteries, so batteries can end up contaminating your recycling or can be easily damaged during sorting – leading to serious fires.
+These processes are not designed to accept batteries, so batteries can end up contaminating your recycling or can be easily damaged during sorting.
+Damaged batteries can ignite and, when they do, they’re often in the presence of lots of flammable material like paper and card.
+This creates big fires quickly.

 Certain rechargeable battery types most often found in portable electronic devices like laptops, tablets, mobile phones, cameras, power-tools, remote-controlled toys and even e-cigarettes, are particularly prone to causing fires because they can release lots of energy quickly, and in an uncontrolled way, if they are damaged or exposed to liquids.